emmanuele cappelluti's scientific activity

 in iron-based pnictides, in hydrides under pressure,

-and on the electronic, transport and optical properties of graphene and
+on the electronic, transport and optical properties of graphene and

 post-graphenic (transition-metal dichalcogenides) two-dimensional